-We are making a restraining order for the purpose of protecting [for a period of][until further order].
-During this period you must not [State in precise terms what the defendant of cannot do.]
+We are making a restraining order for r the purpose of protecting

+[for a period of][until further order]

+During this period you must not

+dant against de 1

+State in precise terms what the defendant cannot do.]

 If you do any of these things, you commit a serious offence and could be sent to prison.